chhantyalsapana040-spec/TerraCanvas/README.md

 ```
 3. Download Models Manually Using the Link:https://huggingface.co/jinseokim/stable-diffusion-pytorch-data/resolve/main/data.v20221029.tar

-4. Add models to the project
+4. Add Data folder from the downloaded file to models folder on the project
 - Extract the downloaded .tar file
-- Place the data folder ad stable_diffusion_pytorch/ folder inside the models folder as shown in the screenshot below:
+- Place the data folder inside the models folder as shown in the screenshot below:
 ![alt text](image.png)

 5. Running the project